 Best Uses for Baking Soda Around Your Home

 Everyone knows that baking soda is great for brushing teeth, deodorizing and even cleaning, but did you know it has many other uses as well?
 It is the perfect alternative to many commercial health, beauty and cleaning products, not only because it is ‘green’, but also because it is inexpensive!
 So while you are helping protect the environment, you will be protecting your wallet as well.
-Check out these 40 unique and unusual uses for baking soda around the home.
+From Spring cleaning to keeping fresh cut flowers pretty longer, check out these 40 unique and unusual uses for baking soda around the home.

 image via flickr